By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 3.2.1.
 Current Implementation

-library is instantiated to write all persons to the default file path /data/jithub.csv
+library is instantiated to write all persons to the default file path /data/jithub.csv.
+Currently, it implements

 the following operation(s):